Ramón Delgado

 Ramón Delgado (/es/; born 14 November 1976) is a Paraguayan retired tennis player and current tennis coach.
 He turned professional in 1995 and achieved a career-high singles ranking of world No. 52 in April 1999.
 He reached the final at Bogotá in 1998 and the fourth round of the 1998 French Open, defeating Pete Sampras in the second round.

 Tennis career

 2002

 In April 2002, Delgado lost in the first round of the Mallorca Open to a 15-year-old Rafael Nadal in Nadal's first ever ATP match.
 Nadal would go on to win 22 major titles as of the 2022 French Open.

 2006

-Delgado also nearly qualified for the 2006 Wimbledon Championships, but was defeated in the third and final qualifying round by Roko Karanušić.
+Delgado nearly qualified for the 2006 Wimbledon Championships, but was defeated in the third and final qualifying round by Roko Karanušić.

 2010

 In October 2010, Delgado defeated Chilean Nicolás Massú in three sets (7–5, 2–6, 6–3) to advance and face Spanish player Pere Riba at the last 16 stage of the Copa Petrobras.